 In re Urethane Antitrust Litigation, MDL No. 1616 (D. Kan.)

-In one of the few antitrust class actions to go to trial, Mr. Guzman served as co-lead trial counsel for a class of direct purchasers in a four-week jury trial alleging price fixing by the Dow Chemical Company.
-The jury ultimately rendered a $1.2 billion verdict, which was the largest verdict of 2013.
-The verdict was upheld on appeal at the circuit level, and the case ultimately settled while under review by the United States Supreme Court.
+In one of the few antitrust class actions to go to trial, Mr. Guzman served as co-lead trial counsel for a class of direct purchasers in a four-week trial alleging price fixing by the Dow Chemical Company.
+The jury ultimately rendered a $1.2 billion verdict.
+The verdict was upheld by the Tenth Circuit, and the case settled while under review by the United States Supreme Court.
+In its final approval order, the District Court wrote: “[i]n almost 25 years of service on the bench, this Court has not experienced a more remarkable result.”

-Mr. Guzman represented defendant AEC against claims by a group of local homeowners that AEC’s natural gas exploration activities in New York contaminated residential water wells.
+Mr. Guzman represented defendant Anschutz Exploration Corporation (AEC) against claims by a group of local homeowners that AEC’s natural gas exploration activities in New York contaminated residential water wells.
 Plaintiffs originally sought $2 billion in alleged damages.
 Mr. Guzman persuaded the court to focus discovery on issues of causation and contamination as a way to streamline discovery and require plaintiffs to carry their burden of proof.
-Ultimately, Mr. Guzman persuaded the court to disallow plaintiffs’ causation expert and grant complete summary judgment in favor of AEC.
+Ultimately, Mr. Guzman persuaded the court to preclude plaintiffs’ causation expert and grant complete summary judgment in favor of AEC.

 Ricoh Company, Ltd. v.
 Quanta Computer, Inc., CV 06-C-0462 (W.D.
 Wis.)

-Mr. Guzman served as co-lead trial counsel for Ricoh pursuing patent infringement claims related to Ricoh’s optical disk drives (with J.C.
-Rozendaal).
+Mr. Guzman served as trial counsel with JC Rozendaal pursuing patent infringement claims for Ricoh’s optical disk drives.
 After a two-week trial, the jury found for Ricoh on all counts and awarded substantial damages.
-The matter was settled while an appeal was pending.
+The matter was settled for a confidential amount while an appeal was pending.

 Presentations and Publications

-Co-author, With Motor-Voter Bill, Congress May Have Invited a Constitutional Challenge, Washington Legal Foundation (1994)
+Co-author: With Motor-Voter Bill, Congress May Have Invited a Constitutional Challenge, Washington Legal Foundation (1994) (with Neil Gorsuch)

 Note, Unsecured Creditors of Failed Banks: It’s Not a Wonderful Life, 104 Harvard Law Review 1052 (1991)

-Will the Gentlemen Please Yield? – A Defense of the Constitutionality of State-Imposed Term Limitations, 20 Hofstra Law Review 341 (1991)
+Co-Author: Will the Gentlemen Please Yield? – A Defense of the Constitutionality of State-Imposed Term Limitations, 20 Hofstra Law Review 341 (1991) (with Neil Gorsuch)

 Harvard Law School, J.D., magna cum laude, 1991